ossf/tac/technical-vision.md

 ---

+# OpenSSF Values (pulled from [https://openssf.org/about/values/](https://openssf.org/about/values/))
+- **Public good**: We believe the security of open source is a public good and as an industry we have an obligation to address it for the commonwealth of the community.

+- **Openness and Transparency**: We commit to encouraging all interested stakeholders to participate in the foundation and its working groups.
+The foundation’s work will be made publicly available.

+- **Maintainers** First: We approach the work of contributing to improving the security of open source software with a strong respect for open source maintainers and developers, with an intent to create resources and tooling to help scale security improvements to benefit the open source ecosystem as a whole.

+- **Diversity, Inclusion, and Representation**: We work to actively invite and include people from a range of backgrounds, locations, identities, and perspectives, and promote a culture of mutual respect and inclusiveness as a requirement for participation

+- **Agility and Delivery**: We work to deliver concrete and useful outputs and tools to help make open source more secure.
+We do so in a manner that enables us to learn from experience and experiment, and improve our outputs accordingly.

+- **Credit where credit is due**: We commit to a culture where people’s contributions are recognized and acknowledged fairly.

+- **Neutrality**: We don’t bias toward any ecosystem, vendor or platforms.

+- **Empathy**: We recognize and understand each other’s challenges, perspective and circumstances.
+We commit to a culture of listening and caring for multiple opinions.

 # OpenSSF Technical Vision (v2 proposed)

 > _Note: the bullet points that are included below in block quotes would not be included in the final version of the vision, but are listed for reference/discussion._